Last updated: 14 April 2025

 To withdraw part or all of an investment you hold in a fund, you can place an order to sell by completing our online process.

 Since the value of a unit changes, you'll need to specify the number of units to sell in the order form.
-You can find the latest unit value and the number of units you hold in any fund on your member portal.
+You can find the latest unit value and the number of units you hold in any fund on your platform.

 We will credit your Wallet with the amount of money equalling the withdrawal value, less any tax and fees payable, normally within 3 business days following the processing of your sell order.